Review: Julia Holter – Aviary

 This single line is only one of hundreds of potent lyrical moments.
 Holter freely moves between vantage points, languages and loosely connected subjects, and more than ever, there seems to be a special emphasis on the outside world’s effect on the individual.
 The songs reckon with environmental turmoil on “Whether,” fears of death on “Voce Simul” and others, but cohering meaning out of some of these purposefully obscure lines can be a challenge.
 Still, that doesn’t stop moments like the list of heavenly beings on “Everyday is an Emergency” from having an unnamable power in their delivery.

 The culmination of this antiquated sensibility comes to fruition on the album’s proper climax, “I Shall Love 1.”
 With blaring pipe drones, heavy, sparse percussion playing and chanted group vocals, the track takes the repeated refrain of the title and turns it into a communal, triumphant celebration.
-It reads as coronation music, not for a single patriarch as much as for a hopeful humanity’s renewed optimism in the face of strife. –Connor Lockie
+It reads as coronation music, not for a single patriarch as much as for a hopeful humanity’s renewed optimism in the face of strife. –Audrey Lockie